koutsoulis/CryptoFeedAggregator/README.md

     MarketDataService ->> Exchange: close backing stream
     deactivate Exchange
 ```
-The MarketDataService consumes the backing stream at the rate dictated by the Exchange and whenever the User pulls an element the MarketDataService returns the latest element produced by the backing stream (or snapshot with all the updates applied in the case of incrementally updating streams like the Orderbook); they don't need to see all the inbetween updates.
+The MarketDataService consumes the backing stream at the rate dictated by the Exchange and whenever the User pulls an element, the MarketDataService returns the latest element produced by the backing stream (or snapshot with all the updates applied in the case of incrementally updating streams like the Orderbook); they don't need to see all the inbetween updates.
 ```mermaid
 sequenceDiagram
     actor User